Crossbreeding Cannabis Genetics at Home: A Practical Guide to Becoming an At-Home Botanist

 Avoid widespread pollination unless producing large seed batches.
 Targeted “sinsemilla” crosses (pollinating only select branches) preserve most of the female plant for usable flower.

-Seed Harvesting and Storage Harvest seeds when they are fully developed, dark, and firm (usually 5–8 weeks after pollination).
+Harvest seeds when they are fully developed, dark, and firm (usually 5–8 weeks after pollination).
 Dry them slowly in a cool, dark, low-humidity environment for 1–2 weeks.
 Store in airtight containers with desiccant packets in a refrigerator or freezer for long-term viability.
 Properly stored seeds can remain viable for several years.

 Growing and Evaluating Offspring Generations

-• F1 Generation: First cross of two distinct parents—typically uniform and vigorous (hybrid vigor).
+• F1 Generation: First cross of two distinct parents — typically uniform and vigorous (hybrid vigor).

-• F2 Generation: Offspring from F1 crosses—introduces greater variation for selection.
+• F2 Generation: Offspring from F1 crosses — introduces greater variation for selection.

 • Subsequent generations (F3+) require repeated selection and backcrossing to stabilize desired traits.